malteschmitz/tessla-atom2/IMPLEMENTATION.md

 ## grammars

-The grammars directory contains `.cson` files that define rules for certain file types.
+The `grammars` directory contains `.cson` files that define rules for certain file types.
 In our case there are two different grammar types: `TeSSLa` and `TeSSLa Trace`.
 For both of them there is a dedicated grammar `cson`: `tessla.cson` and `trace.cson`.
 The rules are defined by strings that represent regular expressions.
+There is a good guide on how to write grammars in Atom [here](https://gist.github.com/Aerijo/b8c82d647db783187804e86fa0a604a1).
+The way the grammar files are written seems to be a little bit outdated but still work.
+The earlier mentioned guide provides detailed information for b

+## keymaps

+The `keymaps` directory contains `.json` files that define hot keys for different contexts.
+Each hot key can trigger a global event that can be catched within the `lib/tessla.coffee` file.

+## menues

+The `menus` directory contains `.json` files that can extend existing menus for the application.

+## styles

+Contains `.less` files that can style custom components.
+Each view in `lib/views` can extend the GUI by custom elements with own CSS classes.
+Via styles within `styles` you can apply CSS styles to those classes.

 ## lib/tessla.coffee